ElGonan/carssification_AI/README.md

 The model is now performing much better than before, the precision, recall and F-Score are much better.
 The model is now able to detect the car parts and I have achieved the almost equal the State of the Art[4] with only 5 epochs.
 I'll try other day with the ammount of epochs the paper[4] used and then compare them correctly.

 Also I have a Kaggle notebook[8] with an accuracy of 99.08 with this dataset.
 That´s my new objective.

+## Modifications
+My model can be improved, and I did a few modifications to avoid Overfitting and improve the overall results.

+- ResNet50 [3]
+    - input_shape=(254, 254, 3)
+    - include_top=False
+    - weights="imagenet"
+    - classifier_activation="softmax"
+    - name="resnet50"
+- GlobalAveragePooling2D
+- Dense
+    - 512
+    - relu
+- Dense
+    - 256
+    - relu
+- Dropout
+    - 0.3
+- Dense
+    - 128
+    - relu
+- Dense
+    - 40
+    - softmax

+After the first results I noticed that my model was not behaving as expected, loosing details of the image and reducing accuracy.
+Now with the new upgrades I expect a better learning with the scalated reduction of neurons up to my last Dense layer, and the dropout to avoid overfitting which I noticed.
+I tried Dropout on several layers and un the middle of my own layers is where I reached my best results.

+Now, the model has:
+90.5% accuracy

+It's better now, but it can be better.

+Another modification was the batch size.
+On the paper[6] they mention that the best results were achieved with 16 batch size, so I decided to use it now and keep it that way, I don't notice much changes in behaviour or resources so I'll leave it like that

 The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code.